Sign up for Vegan Outreach’s enewsletter (in the sidebar) to have feedback and weekly updates delivered to your inbox!

 Wow.
 Number 1 local volunteer Mu Jin Han suggested leafleting the WorldFest.
 I was pretty skeptical because at a vegfest, isn’t everyone veg already?
 Au contraire!
 Maybe 40 percent veg folk to my best estimation, and lots of semi-veg, veg curious, and progressive folks.
 It got kind of crazy.

-First Mu spoke to 3 people for over 10 minutes; then he and I spoke to a young Greenpeace volunteer, who said, “I really need to go vegan” and was into it.
-Then we spoke to a family for over 20 minutes; their daughter was veg and both parents said they too now wanted to go vegan and had great questions about how to substitute certain things and where to get certain items, etc. Later on I spoke to a WorldFest volunteer [Dave, right], who had given up beef but ate more turkey and chicken as a result.
+First Mu spoke to 3 people for over 10 minutes; then he and I spoke to a young Greenpeace volunteer [Thomas, above], who said, “I really need to go vegan” and was into it.
+Then we spoke to a family [below, left] for over 20 minutes; their daughter was veg and both parents said they too now wanted to go vegan and had great questions about how to substitute certain things and where to get certain items, etc. Later on I spoke to a WorldFest volunteer [Dave, above], who had given up beef but ate more turkey and chicken as a result.
 We had a very long conversation during the slow trickle, and I believe he is well on his way.

 Several of the people who had gotten Guide to Cruelty-Free Eating booklets while in line came up to us later with questions.
 Perhaps the best interaction was a Swedish man [Sven, below, right], who spoke to Mu for about 15 minutes; then brought his friend over and they spoke for another half hour solid.
 Unreal, he said he is on board.
 Special day.